 - When it comes to physical security systems and programs, many get sold a Cadillac when all they need is a Chevrolet, so work with a trusted vendor.

 Over the years, I’ve been asked to provide security advice to several companies engaged in their Initial Public Offering (IPO) — which corresponds with their C-suite leaders experiencing new fame and new figures to their bank accounts.
 This, coupled with my experience providing advice to some of the world’s wealthiest families, allows me to reflect on some common threats.
 Concerns for kidnapping young children or significant others has to be a clear front runner.
 However, most all threats can easily be mitigated with basic security measures and awareness.

 This new-found wealth and media attention can drive unique challenges for the company and the CEO, often resulting in very reactionary security measures.
-For example, security teams have recommended a 24×7 close-protection detail to a CEO, which included a follow car with armed officers or encouraging the new billionaire to arm their daily driver to reduce the kidnapping risk.
+For example, security teams have recommended a 24×7 executive protection detail to a CEO, which included a follow car with armed officers or encouraging the new billionaire to arm their daily driver to reduce the kidnapping risk.
 On a practical level, it’s rare for the threat to be that high for any new IPO executive inside the United States.
 Plus, the optics are horrible for modern business executives; not to mention the stress and constraints that would place on any family.

 Rest assured — this setup can be avoided, and risks can be easily mitigated by following some simple guidelines.
 Here are three steps to follow.